tari-labs/tari-university/src/digital-assets/digital-assets.md

 ## Purpose

-A digital asset is digital in nature, uniquely identifiable and provides value to a company, user or consumer [[1]].
+"All digital assets provide value, but not all digital assets are valued equally" [[1]].

 ## Definitions